ForwarderFactory/wii/README.md

 Wii Forwarders, Wii Channels, Wii Exploits, Wii Homebrew Apps, Wii Development Stuff, Wii NANDs, and various other things.
 Most is available through NUS

+# Join the Forwarder Factory Discord server.
+If you're enjoying these files and you want more, please join the Forwarder Factory Discord server.
+Click here to be redirected to the Discord invite: https://ffdiscord.github.io

 # Credits
  * Finder352 // Graphics and some other cool stuff